 For some reactive diluents, prolonged or repeated skin contact may result in absorption of potentially harmful amounts or allergic skin reactions Exposure to some reactive diluents (notably neopentylglycol diglycidyl ether, CAS RN:17557-23-2) has caused cancer in some animal testing.
-On the basis, primarily, of animal experiments, concern has been expressed by at least one classification body that the material may produce carcinogenic or mutagenic effects; in respect of the available information, however, there presently exists inadequate data for making a satisfactory assessment
+There are reports of lung damage due to excessive inhalation of alumina dust.
+Ingestion of large amounts of aluminium hydroxide for prolonged periods may cause phosphate depletion, especially if phosphate intake is low.
+This may cause loss of appetite, muscle weakness, muscular disease and even softening of the bones.
+These effects have not been reported in people occupationally exposed to aluminium hydroxide.
 Bisphenol F, bisphenol A, fluorine-containing bisphenol A (bisphenol AF), and other diphenylalkanes were found to be oestrogenic in a bioassay with MCF7 human breast cancer cells in culture Bisphenol F (4,4'-dihydroxydiphenylmethane) has been reported to exhibit oestrogen agonistic properties in the uterotrophic assay.
 Bisphenol F (BPF) is present in the environment and as a contaminant of food.
 Humans may, therefore, be exposed to BP.
 BPF has been shown to have genotoxic and endocrine-disruptor properties in a human hepatoma cell line (HepG2), which is a model system for studies of xenobiotic toxicity.
 BPF was largely metabolised into the corresponding sulfate by the HepG2 cell line.
 BPF was metabolised into both sulfate and glucuronide by human hepatocytes, but with differences between individuals.
-The metabolism of BPF in both HepG2 cells and human hepatocytes suggests the existence of a detoxification pathway was concluded to be liver toxicity based on clinical biochemical parameters and liver weight, but without histopathological changes.
+The metabolism of BPF in both HepG2 cells and human hepatocytes suggests the existence of a detoxification pathway

+Bisphenol F was orally administered at doses 0, 20, 100 and 500 mg/kg per day for at least 28 days, but no clear endocrine-mediated changes were detected, and it was concluded to have no endocrine-mediated effects in young adult rats.
+On the other hand, the main effect of bisphenol F was concluded to be liver toxicity based on clinical biochemical parameters and liver weight, but without histopathological changes.
 The no-observed-effect level for bisphenol F is concluded to be under 20 mg/kg per day since decreased body weight accompanied by decreased serum total cholesterol, glucose, and albumin values were observed in the female rats given 20 mg/kg per day or higher doses of bisphenol F. Bisphenol A exhibits hormone-like properties that raise concern about its suitability in consumer products and food containers.
 Bisphenol A is thought to be an endocrine disruptor which can mimic oestrogen and may lead to negative health effects.
 More specifically, bisphenol A closely mimics the structure and function of the hormone oestradiol with the ability to bind to and activate the same oestrogen receptor as the natural hormone.
 The presence of the p-hydroxy group on the benzene rings is though to be responsible for the oestradiol mimicry.